nextleap-project/countermitm/source/oob.rst

 -----------------------------------------

-The goal of this protocol is to allow two peers to establish contact with each other with out-of-band verified keys.
-The protocol is safe against message layer modification and impersonation attacks as both peers will learn the true keys of each other or else both get an error message.
+The goal of this protocol is to allow two peers to establish contact with each other.
+The protocol is safe against message layer modification and message layer impersonation attacks as both peers will learn the true keys of each other or else both get an error message.
 Here is a conceptual step-by-step example of the proposed UI work flow, including the internally exchanged messages: